TJ-zhanglab/SpatialE/User's guidance/README.md

 <details>
   <summary>Why do we recommend the top 200 marker genes for analysis?</summary>

 Although the p values of significant genes are less than 0.05, if we use all significant genes for enrichment analysis, it will not only take a long time to calculate, occupy a large GPU memory, but also cause high false positives.
 However, few significant genes may cause information loss.
-After internal testings, we recommend selecting the top 100 genes (a total of fewer than 1,000 significant genes), the top 200 genes (a total of 1,000 to 5,000 significant genes), and the top 500 genes (a total of more than 5,000 significant genes) as the target gene set.
+After internal testings, we recommend selecting the top 100 genes (a total of fewer than 1,000 significant genes), the top 200 genes (a total of 1,000 to 5,000 significant genes), and the top 500 genes (a total of more than 5,000 significant genes) for the next step analyze.
 There are 1,907 significant genes in L6 IT CTX and we retain the top 200 genes. <br>
 </details>
 <br>